LabXChange-io/labx-wiki/src/content/docs/admin/organizations.md

 - **C.** A custom logo for the organization may be provided.
 This will be used around the app when printing or generating PDFs.
 - **D.** The terms of service can also be uploaded for the organization.
 - **E.** This button accepts updates (or creates) and saves all changes.
+- **F.** This option enables being able to upload result PDFs manually for this organization.

 <br />